-For fifteen years I have led and served product and engineering teams with creativity, curiosity, and a collaborative spirit.
+For fifteen years I have built, grown, and led product and engineering teams with creativity, curiosity, and care.

-I love to build things that people value.
-I love to discover, structure, and solve important problems.
+I love to discover and build things that users value.
+I love to structure and solve important problems.
 That moment when we break through?
 When we can suddenly imagine new possibilities?
 I love that.

-I want to help your team see farther, structure wicked problems, and build something that customers love.
+I want to help your team see farther, tackle wicked problems, find their best stride, and build something that customers love.

 I believe that building great software products is all about establishing a great learning culture.
 A high performing product team is a machine for exploring and discovering insights about our users.